 15. Rules to be made available

-(1) A copy of these rules must be kept by every agent at that agent’s selling point and must be made available for public inspection on request.
+(1) A copy of these rules must be kept and maintained on the Lotterywest website.

-(2) In addition to the requirement in subrule (1), the Commission may publicize the rules, or any amendment to the rules, in any other manner that it thinks fit.
+(2) In addition to the requirement in subrule (1) the Commission may also publicise the rules, and any amendment to them, in any other manner it thinks fit.

+[Rule 15 inserted: Gazette 7 Jan 2020 p.
+13.]

 16. Publication of name and address of prize winners

-The Commission may publish the name and address of a prize winner, including a syndicate name where a syndicate name is supplied.
+The Commission may publish the name and address of a prize winner, except in an instance where the winner has expressed to the Commission in an appropriate manner not to publish those details.

+[Rule 16 amended: Gazette 7 Jan 2020 p.
+14.]

 16A.
 No obligation to release information

 Nothing in these rules requires the Commission to release to a person, or to the public generally, information as to —

-(a) whether any or all of the prizes for a particular lot of tickets, or a particular instant lottery, have been won or claimed;
+(a) whether any or all of the prizes for a particular lot of tickets, or a particular instant lottery or an instant lottery promotion, have been won or claimed;

-(b) the persons who have won or claimed prizes in an instant lottery; or
+(b) the persons who have won or claimed prizes in an instant lottery or an instant lottery promotion; or

-(c) the amount (if any) of the prize pool still available to be won from a particular lot of tickets, or a particular instant lottery.
+(c) the amount (if any) of the prize pool still available to be won from a particular lot of tickets, or a particular instant lottery or an instant lottery promotion.

 [Rule 16A inserted: Gazette 21 Jul 2000 p.
-3891.]
+3891; amended: Gazette 7 Jan 2020 p.
+14.]

 17. Statutory declarations